 For that to happen, everything began to be rethought.
 There were a lot of scattered projects happening, some making more sense than others.
 The bulk of my work was at the Drivers team, a newly formed group of people to tackle this next phase for the Last Mile tribe.

 Our main mission was to reshape the driver experience.
-I had a lot of experience with that already but even then, I had so much to learn in order to make sense of all things that were happening simultaneously.
-So, we started to organize the mess and sketch out a proper vision and strategy for the work that was ahead of us.
+I had some experience with that already but even then, I had so much more to learn in order to make sense of all things that were happening simultaneously.
+So, we started to organize the mess and sketch out a proper vision & strategy for the work that was ahead of us.